 Packed with tangy flavors and a deliciously creamy peanut sauce, this cold peanut noodle salad is so easy to make!
-Vegetarian, vegan and gluten-free optional.
+This recipe is perfect as a side salad or main dish, and it's vegan & gluten-free optional.

-This creamy, flavorful noodle salad is filled with bright and tangy flavors and the most delicious creamy peanut sauce.
+This creamy, flavorful cold peanut noodle salad is filled with bright and tangy flavors and the most delicious creamy peanut sauce.
+Unlike my go-to peanut stir fry sauce, this one leans heavily on tangy flavors from lime juice and rice vinegar.

-Add crispy, crunchy veggies tossed with a few other nutritious ingredients and you have a healthy, well-rounded salad for lunch or dinner.
+Add crispy, crunchy veggies tossed with a few other simple ingredients for a healthy, well-rounded salad that's as nutritious as it is flavorful.

 Recipe features

-- Simple ingredients: The peanut sauce is made with pantry staples and the cold noodle salad features fresh, whole foods ingredients.
+- Simple ingredients: The peanut sauce is made with pantry staples and the cold noodle salad features fresh vegetables and simple protein from frozen edamame.

-- Quick & easy to make in just 30 minutes + chill time.
+- Quick & easy to make in just 30 minutes.
+Very little prep is required for this recipe.
+Makes great leftovers!

 Ingredients and substitutions